E. A. Smythies: Philately

 The Half Anna Lithographed Stamps of India, a monograph by Smythies and Denys R. Martin appeared in 1927.
 Martin and Smythies also produced a pioneering study of the 1854 Four Annas, which won the 1932 Crawford Medal of the Royal Philatelic Society London.
 Other Smythies monographs appeared on the stamps of Nepal, written with L. E. Dawson and H. D. S. Haverbeck; and on Jammu and Kashmir, written with L. E. Dawson.

 In 1956 Smythies' interest shifted to Canadian stamps and postal history.
 He focused on British North America but also included Canadian cancels, duplex cancels, registered stamps, precancels, rollers, secret dates, Admirals and perforations.
 Forgers held a special interest for Smythies: these include Jean de Sperati, Angelo Panelli and Philip Spiro.

 Smythies was active in the philatelic community.
 He was a Fellow of the Royal Philatelic Society London and the Canadian Philatelic Society of Great Britain.
 He was also a leading member of the Philatelic Society of India, the editor of their journal in 1947, and permanent Vice-President.

 Smythies was honoured as a Companion of the Indian Empire.

 Family

-Smythies was the elder brother of Bernard 'Bunny' Smythies (father of Yorick Smythies) and of Enid Smythies (Richard Dawkins' paternal grandmother).
-His wife, Olive Muriel née Cripps was the author of The Tiger Lady.
+E. A. Smythies was the elder brother of Bernard 'Bunny' Smythies (father of Yorick Smythies) and of Enid Smythies (Richard Dawkins' paternal grandmother).
+E. A. Smythies' wife Olive Muriel née Cripps was the author of The Tiger Lady.
 Their elder son, Bertram E. Smythies, was known for his work in forestry and the study of birds in Burma, Borneo and Sarawak.
 Their younger son, John Raymond Smythies, was a distinguished neuropsychiatrist and neurophilosopher and author of 14 books in these subjects.